archusXIV/mpv-playlists-manager/README.md

 - A [themerc](https://github.com/archusXIV/mpv-playlists-manager/blob/main/doc/themerc) file is available to insert as many as you want "themes" instead of bloating up your mpmrc.

 default theme will use your ~/.Xresources colors or your terminal preferences.

-- When in mpmrc $mpvc_tui is empty, we can use hjkl keys in the main window for mpv control.

 <table width="100%">
   <tr>